mikegpl/rpi-chicken/README.md

 # rpi-chicken
 ##
-Why did chicken cross the road?
+Why did the chicken cross the road?

 ## Table of contents